About Me

 From a young age, she was exposed to the beauty of traditional crafts sent by her grandparents from their homeland in Korea.
 She also loved sewing, and later became captivated by the delicate and translucent beauty of 19th-century Korean bojagi she saw in a museum.

 After graduating from university, she began her career as a human resource planner at Hitachi, Ltd. She then relocated to California with her German husband before finally settling in Switzerland in 2019.
+She later graduated from Kyoto University of the Arts in 2025 through online learning with a bachelor degree focused on art history.

 The Journey to Art – Finding Passion in Bojagi

-As she built a new life in California abroad after marriage, sewing bojagi allowed her to calm her mind, cherish memories of her family back home, and enjoy expressing herself through her craft.
-While continuously refining her skills, she started offering workshops at Stanford as a volunteer.
-Later she relocated to Switzerland.
-Her life completely changed again when her daughter was born.
-But through it all, bojagi has always remained an important part of her daily life.
+As she built a new life abroad in California after marriage, sewing bojagi allowed her to calm her mind, cherish memories of her family back home, and enjoy expressing herself through her craft.
+While continuously honing her craft, she steadily built a diverse body of work.
+Subsequently, she expanded her horizons as an educator, by offering a series of bojagi workshops at Stanford University as a volunteer.

-While balancing childcare, she pursued her desire to study art history from an academic perspective and graduated from university.
+After relocating to Switzerland, her life completely changed again when her daughter was born.
+Yet through it all, bojagi has always remained an important part of her daily life.
+While balancing childcare, she pursued her desire to study art history from an academic perspective and graduated from university through online learning.

 Artistic Style